Jackie Wu

 Bio:

-During the 2023-24 academic year, she is a graduate affiliate of Timothy Dwight College, department representative in the Graduate Student Assembly, and co-president of the Andrews Society.
+On campus, she is a head graduate affiliate of Timothy Dwight College and coordinator of the Asian American Studies Working Group.
+She has previously served as a department representative in the Graduate Student Assembly and co-president of the Andrews Society.
 She welcomes questions about the PhD program or anything else mentioned above.